oskar-adamczyk/ruby-coding-test/README.md

 11. I assumed that leaderboard entry must not have empty username.
 Additionally, I assumed that all records are valid.
 If it would be not true, we would need to introduce backfill migration for invalid rows.
 12. Ditto for leaderboards.
+13. Assumed that progress should be (as it is stated in ticket) only on adding score.
+Ofc we have some edge cases - how we should consider new entries, equal scores etc., but generic feature works as simple as possible :)
+I was a bit tired, so probably test could be written better, sorry :x

 TODOs: